Symbiote.js

 Miss the vanilla flavor, but still want great DX?

-Symbiote.js is here to save you
+Symbiote.js is here to you

-Documentation Code Playground npm GitHub Community
+Documentation Code Examples npm GitHub Community

 So, what's the big idea?